Spray Chalk Outline

 concrete.

-though I could not find it there.
-Perhaps it was someplace I didn't look.
+Wal-Mart carries it, though I could not find it there.
+At Hobby Lobby the

-manager found it in the seasonal section.
-If you find it at Wal-Mart, tell me
+manager finally found it in the seasonal section.
+Next time I'd just get it

 Inverted Marking Chalk .